Home / Articles / US stocks vs. a broker

 Which one costs less?

-Could tokenized stocks get delisted over regulation?
+Could Binance's US-stock products get restricted over regulation?

 It's possible.
 Regulation here is newer, varies by place and keeps changing; a tightening policy could restrict or delist a product.
 Whether you can use it compliantly in your region — go by Binance's current official policy for where you live.